mrtztg/k8s-notes/README.md

           - sleep
           - "1000"
   ```
   or you can generate YAML file using dry-run `k run my-nginx --image=nginx --dry-run=client -o yaml --command -- sleep 1000`.
-Note that --command should be at the end.
+Note that `--` part should be at the end.
 - To see what's the owner of the Pod (like ReplicaSet, Deployment, etc), get yaml of Pod using `kubectl get pod {PodName} -n {Namespace} -o yaml` and look for `ownerReferences -> kind`.

 # Scheduler